docsforadobe/javascript-tools-guide/3 - File System Access/file-object.rst

 String

-A message describing the last file system error; see "File access error messages" on page 44.
+A message describing the last file system error; see :ref:`file-access-error-messages`.
 Typically set by the file system, but a script can set it.
 Setting this value clears any error message and resets the error bit for opened files.
 Contains the empty string if there is no error.